-The base case model (1.5) estimated that the spawning stock population in 2014 (B{2014}) was 41% (33- 50%) of B0.
-The model projection made for three years assuming current catch levels and using recruitment re-sampled from the recent model estimates, suggested that the spawning stock biomass will increase to 43% (32-56%) B_0 over the next three years.
-The projection also indicated that the probability of the spawning stock biomass being above the target (40% B_0) will increase from 55% in 2014 to 67% in 2016, and that the stock status is very unlikely to be below the soft (20% B_0) and hard limits (10% B_0)
+The base case model (1.5) estimated that the spawning stock population in 2014 (B{2014}) was 47% (40-54%) of B_0 .
+The model projection made for three years assuming current catch levels and using recruitments re-sampled from the recent model estimates, suggested that the spawning stock biomass is likely to be stable over the next three years.
+The projection also indicated that the probability of the spawning stock biomass being above the target (40% B_0) will be higher than 90% over the next three years, and that the stock status is extremely unlikely to be below the soft (20% B_0) and hard limits (10% B_0).

-The assessment model indicated that the stock status was above the target level and that the estimated stock abundance has been increasing over recent years, corroborating the observed trend in the fishery.
+The assessment model indicated that the stock status was above the target level and that the estimated stock abundance has been stable over recent years, corroborating the observed trend in the fishery.
 Most data sets used in the model were collected from a wide range of areas and are believed to be representative of the stock.
 However, the pre-2002 catch sampling length frequency data were considered to be unrepresentative of the fishery due to the small sample size and were not included in the base case.
-There is also large uncertainty in the estimates of commercial catch history before 1995-96.
-Estimated stock status was 34% and 46% B_0 respectively, when the lower bound and upper bound of the commercial catch history estimates were used.